Coronavirus sows doubt over corporate acquirers coming through

-NEW YORK, March 18 (Reuters) - The coronavirus pandemic has virtually eliminated shaking hands.
-Its economic impact now has investors doubting whether many companies who shook on mergers and acquisitions will see them completed.
+NEW YORK (Reuters) - The coronavirus pandemic has virtually eliminated shaking hands.
+Its economic impact now has investors doubting whether many companies which shook on mergers and acquisitions will see them completed.

 “I have been doing this for 25 years, and I have never seen panic like this coming out of merger arbitrage spreads,” said Roy Behren, managing member of Westchester Capital Management, which has $4.1 billion in assets under management, most of it invested in merger arbitrage.